bitcoinwords/bitcoinwords.github.io/_posts/2020-04-14-the-halving-or-halvening.md

 ---
-title: "The Halving or Halvening…"
+title: "The Halving or Halvening"
 permalink: "/the-halving-or-halvening"

 author: aleksvetski